 One of the easiest ways to improve your vocabulary is by using it.
 If you want to learn a new word, then think of a sentence and try using the new word in it.
 For example: ”The storm made for a scary night”.

 Try using some of the new vocabularies you learned in a sentence.
-If you’ve’ know what “astute” means, for example, try describing someone as being astute in the comment section below!
+For example, if you know what “astute” means, try describing someone as astute in the comment section below!

 To improve your vocabulary in English, you need to practice.
 Practice writing sentences with the new word and see if you can understand it correctly.
 This will help you learn the meaning of the word and help you remember it more easily.